 You can find an extensive list of additional applications on the I2P Supported Applications page.
 Unfortunately, many of the services listed here are no longer supported.
 If you want to go beyond the small set of bundled apps, you should be prepared to do a lot of digging and to hit a lot of dead ends.

 Because I2P provides for anonymous communications across the Internet, it seems like an ideal tool for anonymous cryptocurrencies.
 A couple of years ago, there was talk that Monero would use the I2P network as part of its anonymity system.
 As one of the top Privacy Coins, this would have boosted the number of I2P users, greatly increasing the anonymity of I2P.

 But instead of connecting Monero directly to I2P, the Monero team decided to develop Kovri, “a free, decentralized, network anonymity technology” that is compatible with I2P.
 According to the Kovri FAQ, this technology is still in Alpha stage and is not used for Monero transactions.

-The one cryptocurrency that does claim to use I2P is Verge (XVG).
-We weren’t able to confirm this ourselves, but if this combination is of interest to you, you might want to check out the Verge Telegram channel.
+The one cryptocurrency that does ‘claim’ to use I2P is Verge (XVG).
+We weren’t able to confirm this ourselves and we

 In this article, we have looked at how I2P (Invisible Internet Project) works and how it compares against a VPN and Tor Browser as a privacy tool.
 We’ve also provided a step-by-step guide which shows you how to connect to I2P and start using it.